raspberrypilearning/sense-hat-pong/worksheet.md

 ``` bash
 sudo pip3 install sense-emu
 ```
-To start the emulator you can type `sense_emu_gui` in the terminal.
+To start the emulator, you can type `sense_emu_gui` in the terminal window.

 ## Graphics and Coordinates

-When we create graphical games we often use the coordinates `x` and `y` to tell us where an object is on the display. `x` is used to set the horizontal position of an object. `y` is used to set the vertical position of an object.
+When we create graphical games, we often use the coordinates `x` and `y` to tell us where an object is on the display. `x` is used to set the horizontal position of an object. `y` is used to set the vertical position of an object.

-We can do the same with the LEDs on the Sense HAT
+We can do the same with the LEDs on the Sense HAT.

 ![Coordinates](images/x-y.png)